ttoss/modules/examples/cloud-auth/README.md

 # Cloud-auth

 Cloud-auth is the way that we use to load a pre-defined Amazon Cognito template in a project.
-Instead of make the same template for each new project, @ttoss/auth provides a package with a predefined template that we can import.
+Instead of making the same template for each new project, @ttoss/auth provides a package with a predefined template that we can import.

 ## Getting Started